 - 1 ½ cups self-rising flour

-- ½ tsp garlic powder
+- ½ teaspoon garlic powder

-- ¼ cup shortening
+- ⅓ cup shortening

-- ½ cup shredded sharp cheddar
+- ¾ cup shredded Irish sharp cheddar

 - ⅔ cup milk

-- 1-2 tablespoons mixed fresh herbs, chopped
+- 2 tablespoons mixed fresh herbs such as parsley, chives, and thyme, chopped

 - In the same pot, fry the onion, celery, and carrots until soft and fragrant, adding a little oil if necessary.

 - Reduce to a simmer and cover.
-Simmer for 1½ hours.
-Add the carrot, parsnips, and turnips.
-Simmer for another ½ hour, or until vegetables are tender.
+Simmer for 1 ½ hours.
+Add the potatoes or parsnips and the turnip.
+Simmer for another ½ hour, or until the vegetables are tender.

-- Garnish the stew with parsley and serve!
+- Garnish the stew with parsley and serve.